uoa-compsci399-s2-2022/399capstone-p-np/README.md

 # Capstone for Bachelor of Computer science course 399
+# Degree planner for the University of Auckland

 ## Description
+This website allwes students to plan out their degrees so that they will know with resonable certanty that their courses will allow them to graduate and no conflicts or requirements within the courses or their degree aren't met for example forgetting to do their gen ed's.

 This website is written in Python for the backend interfasing the database and GUI, Sql is used to get data from the database, we use HTML and CSS to create the website pages and these have some Java in them to create the dynamic interfaces.